Akamai's Social Login offering supports convenient and secure sign-in, authenticated by a long and growing list of identity providers including:

-- User logs in on the selected identity provider’s site (for example, Facebook, Google+, Twitter, and so on) and approves the use of your application with their account.
+- User logs in on the selected identity provider’s site (for example, Facebook, Twitter, and so on) and approves the use of your application with their account.
 The Social Login widget supports both popup window and redirect-based login flows.

-- The social provider communicates with the Janrain servers and securely provides authentication and identity information.
+- The social provider communicates with the Akamai servers and securely provides authentication and identity information.
 The type and amount of data provided depend on the provider being used.
 For more information, see User Profile Data by Provider.